View Our Record of Impact

 Since 2008, the Alliance of Hope has been working to decrease stigma, increase understanding of the suicide loss experience, and provide direct support to survivors.

-- Every 40 seconds, someones dies by suicide, leaving 6-8 loved ones grieving devastating loss.
+• Every 40 seconds, someone dies by suicide, leaving 6-8 loved ones grieving devastating loss.

-- Approximately 45 million people have been greatly distressed by suicide, in the U.S. alone
+• Approximately 45 million people in the United States have been greatly affected by suicide.

 Survivor Experience